jorgereina1986/MovieDbApp/README.md

 # MovieDbApp

 Android app that shows a list of movie results when a user searches for a movie title.
-Results are displayed in a RecyclerView.
+Results are displayed in a RecyclerView with horizontal orientation.

 ![alt tag](https://github.com/jorgereina1986/MovieDbApp/blob/master/moviedbapp.gif)